 Intermittent Reinforcement: The Powerful Manipulation Method That Keeps You Trauma Bonded To Your Abuser

 Flowers after days of the silent treatment.
 Crocodile tears after weeks of brutal insults.
 An unexpected extravagant gift after a rage attack.
 A sudden moment of tenderness after hours of critical remarks.
 What do these all have in common?
-In the context of an abusive relationship, they are all demonstrations of intermittent reinforcement – a dangerous manipulation tactic used to keep you bonded to your abuser.
+In the context of an abusive relationship, they are all demonstrations of intermittent reinforcement – a dangerous manipulation tactic used to keep you bonded to a manipulator.

 Psychologist B.F.
 Skinner (1956) discovered that while behavior is often influenced by rewards or punishment, there is a specific way rewards are doled out that can cause that behavior to persist over long periods of time, causing that behavior to become less vulnerable to extinction.
-Consistent rewards for a certain behavior actually produce less of that behavior over time than an inconsistent schedule of rewards.
+Consistent rewards for a certain behavior can actually be less effective in producing less of that behavior over time than an inconsistent schedule of rewards (intermittent reinforcement).
 He discovered that rats pressed a lever for food more steadily when they did not know when the next food pellet was coming than when they always received the pellet after pressing (known as continuous reinforcement).

 Aaron Anderson